-- RG 146.95 The Financial Services Training Package (FSTP) is an integrated set of nationally endorsed competency standards, assessment guidelines and Australian Qualifications Framework qualifications for advisers across the broad financial services industry developed and endorsed under the National Training Framework.
+- RG 146.101 The Financial Services Training Package (FSTP) is an integrated set of nationally endorsed competency standards, assessment guidelines and Australian Qualifications Framework qualifications for advisers across the broad financial services industry developed and endorsed under the National Training Framework.
 These training standards are the responsibility of Innovation and Business Skills Australia (IBSA), the Industry Skills Council responsible for vocational and technical education in the financial services industry.
-IBSA is authorised by the Department of Education, Science and Training. - RG 146.96 The training standards in this regulatory guide should be read with the competencies in the FSTP.
-The FSTP competencies encompass our training standards and include, but are not restricted to, units for Tier 2 and Tier 1 advisers providing general and personal advice in the specialist knowledge categories set out at A2 in Appendix A. - A copy of the most recent version of the FSTP can be obtained from the National Training Information Service, the official national register of information on vocational education and training in Australia, at www.ntis.gov.au.
+IBSA is authorised by the Department of Education, Employment and Workplace Relations. - RG 146.102 The training standards in this regulatory guide should be read with the competencies in the FSTP.
+The FSTP competencies encompass our training standards and include, but are not restricted to, units for Tier 2 and Tier 1 advisers providing general and personal advice in the specialist knowledge categories set out at A2 in Appendix A. - RG 146.103 A copy of the most recent version of the FSTP can be obtained from the Training.gov.au, the official national register of information on vocational education and training in Australia, at www.training.gov.au.